Setting Security on an Asynchronous Call

 Applications written in C++ or C# can perform an access check to determine the authentication level at which the callback returned.
 For more information, see Performing Access Checks.
 Another option for C++ applications is to create a sink in a separate process, and lower the security on that thread with the IUnsecuredApartment interface.
 For more information, see Lowering the Security for a Sink in a Separate Process.

-Scripts running on Windows 2000 or Windows XP should use asynchronous calls only when absolutely necessary, because scripts are unable to perform access checks on a callback.
+Scripts running on Windows XP should use asynchronous calls only when absolutely necessary, because scripts are unable to perform access checks on a callback.